scala/docs.scala-lang/_overviews/compiler-options/compiling-deeply-nested-code.md

 ### Increasing the fuel limit (Scala 3.9+)

 To increase the fuel limit, pass `-Xmax-fuel:...` to the compiler.
-You can check the default limit with ...TODO how?...
+You can check the default limit by calling the compiler with `-Xmax-fuel:help`.

 If possible, also increase the stack space, see below.
 The default fuel limit is meant to work with normally-sized stacks, so if you increase the fuel limit without also increasing the stack space,